saeed-anwar/SAT3D/README.md

 | Sensor Vertical FoV     | 45            | 26.9           | 40          |

-### Citation
+### Citations

-If this work is helpful for your research, please consider citing the following BibTeX entry.
+If this work is helpful for your research, please consider citing the following BibTeX entries.

 ```
 @article{Ibrahim2023SAT3D,